 Anyway, no such problem in Florida.
 After buying the necessities for our four-day stay (limes, gin, tonic water, sparkling water and coffee) we drove over a beautiful two-lane causeway and we were on Navarre Beach.

 Stay in Luxury on Navarre Beach

-While you may want to look for Navarre Beach FL hotels, we generally prefer more space so opted for a Navarre Beach FL rental.
+While you may want to look for Navarre Beach, Florida hotels, we generally prefer more space so opted to look for Navarre Beach, Florida rentals.
 We stayed in a three-bedroom condo in ResortQuest by Wyndham Vacation Rentals, a perfect choice for families as it had two bedrooms and a small bunk room with two beds.
 It was spacious and had everything we needed for our trip.
 I loved the cheerful, bright, beachy decor with signs like “Let’s Do Sunset.”

 I loved the kitchen, which had a view of the ocean, and came equipped with coffee, paper towels, dishwashing soap and even a brand-new sponge.
 (I’ve found the most disgusting sponges, some dating back to the previous century, in vacation homes so typically travel with my own.)